kkaur89/SEI-Project-Three/README.md

                </Media>
             )

-After a while of not being able to fix this solution, I spent the rest of my time working on the data that we would need to seed at the end as well as styling the map and the container that would hold the info of the intinerary.
+After a while of not being able to fix this solution, I spent the rest of my time working on the data that we would need to seed at the end as well as styling the map and the container that would hold the info of the itinerary.

 ### Day Six and Seven - Troubleshooting

-This day was spent trying find a way to connect the places to the packages model so that we could render them both on the front end.
+This day was spent trying to find a way to connect the places to the packages model so that we could render them both on the front end.
 Two of us worked together on the ShowPackage page whilst the other members worked on rendering a list of packages in a separate component.
 We had to add more fields to each of the models for the relationship to work.
 The places model was refactored to the below:

 **Places Model Update:**